Azure/azure-quickstart-templates/101-vm-ws2016-visualstudio2019/GettingStarted-wsvs.md

 ![Screen](./images/azgroup.png)

 Super simple, right?
-Now that we have our **Resource Group** created, let's deploy our Virtual Machine.
+Now that we have our **Resource Group** created, let's deploy the Virtual Machine.

 #### az group deployment create --name "name of your deployment" --resource-group "resource-group" --template-file "./azuredeploy.json"